 Device and Operating System Stats:Analyticstrack what devices your site is most seen from (desktop, tablet, or mobile) and what operating system they are on (iOS, Android, Windows, Linux, etc.) Use this information for testing to verify your website is optimized for common browsers and screen sizes.

 Google provides a plethora of documentation on how to set upGoogleAnalyticsand what each of the menu items means.
 The dashboard iscustomizable, so you can see what is important to you right when you log in.

-There so many more features to GoogleAnalytics, but the ones listed above are some of my favorites and are helpful in planning for blogs, campaigns, and improvement to the site.
+There are so many more features to GoogleAnalytics, but the ones listed above are some of my favorites and are helpful in planning for blogs, campaigns, and improvement to your search engine optimization strategy.